DKiloDesigns/CreatorFlow/docs/_case_studies/cs_creatorflow_2025-09-26.md

 ### Architecture Design

-CreatorFlow implemented a modern, scalable architecture with the following key components:
+floai.studio implemented a modern, scalable architecture with the following key components:

 1. **Frontend**: Next.js 15 with App Router and React Server Components
 2. **Backend**: Next.js API routes with Prisma ORM and PostgreSQL